open-organization/catalyst-in-chief/README.md

 - The book's front cover (in .jpg format)
 - A "binary" copy of the book (in .pdf format)
 - "Source code" for the book (in .odt format)

-Please contact open@opensource.com with comments, suggestions, and feedback.